 - First Lien Secured Debt Securities: We seek to invest a portion of our assets in first lien secured debt securities also known as senior loans, senior term loans, lines of credit and senior notes.
 Using its assets as collateral, the borrower typically uses first lien debt to cover a substantial portion of the funding needs of the business.
 These debt securities usually take the form of first priority liens on all, or substantially all, of the assets of the business.
 First lien debt securities may include investments sourced from the syndicated loan market. - Second Lien Secured Debt Securities: We seek to invest a portion of our assets in second lien secured debt securities, also known as subordinated loans, subordinated notes and mezzanine loans.
 These second lien secured debt securities rank junior to the borrowers' first lien secured debt securities and may be secured by second priority liens on all or a portion of the assets of the business.
 Additionally, we may receive other yield enhancements in addition to or in lieu of success fees such as warrants to buy common and preferred stock or limited liability interests in connection with these second lien secured debt securities.
-Second lien debt securities may include investments sourced from the syndicated loan market.

-Preferred and Common Equity/Equivalents: In some cases we will purchase equity securities which consist of preferred and common equity or limited liability company interests, or warrants or options to acquire such securities, and are in combination with our debt investment in a business.
+Second lien debt securities may include investments sourced from the syndicated loan market. - Preferred and Common Equity/Equivalents: In some cases we will purchase equity securities which consist of preferred and common equity or limited liability company interests, or warrants or options to acquire such securities, and are in combination with our debt investment in a business.
 Additionally, we may receive equity investments derived from restructurings on some of our existing debt investments.
 In some cases, we will own a significant portion of the equity and in other cases we may have voting control of the businesses in which we invest.

-Pursuant to the 1940 Act, we must maintain at least 70.0% of our total assets in qualifying assets, which generally include each of the investment types listed above.
-Therefore, the 1940 Act permits us to invest up to 30.0% of our assets in other non-qualifying assets.
-See "Regulation as a BDC-Qualifying Assets" for a discussion of the types of qualifying assets in which we are permitted to invest pursuant to Section 55(a) of the 1940 Act.
+Under the 1940 Act, we may not acquire any asset other than assets of the type listed in Section 55(a) of the 1940 Act, which are referred to as "qualifying assets" and generally include each of the investment types listed above, unless, at the time the acquisition is made, qualifying assets represent at least 70.0% of our total assets.
+See "Regulation as a Business Development Company-Qualifying Assets" for a discussion of the types of qualifying assets in which we are permitted to invest pursuant to Section 55(a) of the 1940 Act.